 1. Border Collie: The Einstein of Dogs

-When it comes to working intelligence, the Border Collie stands head and shoulders above the rest.
-These remarkable herders are known for their quick thinking, adaptability, and an uncanny ability to understand and execute complex commands.
+When it comes to working intelligence, the Border Collie stands at the top.
+These remarkable herders are known for quick thinking, adaptability, and an uncanny ability to understand and execute complex commands.
 They thrive on mental challenges and excel in obedience training and dog sports.

-One of the most notable Border Collies is Chaser, a dog who knows the name of 100s of toys.
+One of the most notable Border Collies is Chaser, a dog who knew the names of hundreds of toys.

 2. German Shepherd: Loyalty Meets Intellect

-German Shepherds are renowned for their loyalty, protectiveness, and high intelligence.
-They're quick learners, making them invaluable in roles such as police and search and rescue.
-Their sharp minds and strong work ethic are a testament to their ranking among the smartest dog breeds.
+German Shepherds are renowned for loyalty, protectiveness, and intelligence.
+They're quick learners, making them invaluable in police work and search and rescue roles.
+Their sharp minds and strong work ethic place them among the smartest breeds.

 3. Golden Retriever: Intelligence with a Heart of Gold

-Golden Retrievers are beloved for their friendly and gentle nature, but they're also among the smartest dogs around.
-Their intelligence, combined with their eagerness to please, makes them ideal candidates for obedience training, therapy work, and assistance dog roles.
+Golden Retrievers are beloved for their friendly nature, but they're also highly intelligent.
+Their eagerness to please makes them ideal for obedience work, therapy roles, and assistance dog training.

 5. Shetland Sheepdog: Compact Brilliance